palschmitt/mrg/README.md

 # MRG MATLAB Toolbox
 This is the readme file for the MATLAB toolbox under development by the [Marine Research Group (MRG)][mrg] at [QUB SPACE][space].

+## Documentation
+[Documentation for this toolbox] is hosted here on GitHub in a [separate repository].

 ## Licence
 Unless otherwise stated this code is released under a creative commons CC BY-SA licence.